Statistical properties of dynamics. Introduction to the functional analytic approach: Stability and response to perturbation

 \section{Stability and response to perturbation}

 In this section we consider small perturbations of a given system and try to study the dependence of the invariant measure on the perturbation.
-If the measure varies continuously, we know that many of the statistical properties of the system are stable under perturbation (see \cite{AS} and \cite{DZ} for examples of results in this direction, in several classes of systems).
+If the measure varies continuously, we know that many of the statistical properties of the system are stable under perturbation (see \cite{AS} and \cite{DZ} for examples of results in this direction, in several classes of systems) and the system will be said to have statistical stability.

-It is known that even in families of piecewise expanding maps, the physical invariant measure may change discontinuously (see Section. \ref{disc}).
+On the other hand it is known that even in relatively simple families of piecewise expanding maps, the physical invariant measure may change discontinuously (see Section. \ref{disc}).

-We will see that under certain general assumptions related to the convergence to equilibrium of the system and the kind of perturbation, the physical measure changes continuously, and we have estimations on the modulus of continuity.
+We will see that under certain general assumptions related to the convergence to equilibrium of the system and the kind of perturbation, the physical measure changes continuously, and we can estimate quantitatively the modulus of continuity.
 If stronger, assumptions applies, the dependence can be Lipschitz, or even differentiable.

 We remark that with more work, other stability results can be proved for the whole spectral picture of the system and not only for the physical measure (see \cite{L2}).

 Consider again two vector spaces of measures with sign on $X$